 From 2015 onward we have established special unit inside CAAPPI, called Local Government Research Unit at University of Ljubljana (LGRU-UL), centre of excellence for theoretically informed, robust and rigorous policy relevant research into Slovenian, Central and Eastern European (CEE) and comparative local governance.
 International and comparative work of LGRU-UL focuses on public governance, local political leadership, community cohesion and local citizenship, neighbourhood governance, local democracy and local politics.

 The head of the CAAPPI for the 2017–2021 period is Professor Miro Haček, PhD.
 The other members of the CAAPPI are Professor Marjan Brezovšek, PhD and Assistant Professor Simona Kukovič, PhD.
-In 2019, CAAPPI is conducting two US-Slovenian bilateral research projects, along with Slovenian-German and Slovenian-Montenegrin bilateral research projects, project on administrative capacity in Slovenian municipalities, post-doc research project for Simona Kukovič, cooperation in targeted research project on fiscal capacity of Slovenian municipalities and cooperation in COST network actions "ProSEPS" and "ConstDeb", all members of CAAPPI are also members of research program Defence Science in 2021.
-From January 2010 on, the CAAPPI is also co-publisher of the scientific journal »Journal of Comparative Politics«, which starting from January 2010 is published exclusively in electronic form and is now abstracted in WoS ESCI, Scopus, Erih Plus, IBSS, International Political Science Abstracts, ProQuest, EBSCO and other databases.
+In 2019, CAAPPI is conducting three US-Slovenian bilateral research projects, along with Slovenian-Montenegrin and Slovenian-Austrian bilateral research projects, project on administrative capacity in Slovenian municipalities, post-doc research project for Simona Kukovič, cooperation in targeted research project on fiscal capacity of Slovenian municipalities and cooperation in COST network actions "ProSEPS" and "ConstDeb", all members of CAAPPI are also members of research program Defence Science in 2021.
+From January 2010 on, the CAAPPI is also co-publisher of the scientific journal »Journal of Comparative Politics«, which starting from January 2010 is published exclusively in electronic form and is now abstracted in WoS ESCI, Scopus (IF SNIP = 0.55), Erih Plus, IBSS, International Political Science Abstracts, ProQuest, EBSCO and other databases.